Chema-dac/chiraltube/README.md

 * Option 2: Leaves biggest layer unchanged, all the other layers are repeated along the z-axis to surpass the biggest layer.
 Then they are trimmed so that they are all the same height.
 (Recommended if you don't care about periodicity of the full NT)
 * Option 3: Leaves biggest layer unchanged, all other layers are scaled up along the z-axis to match the height of the biggest one.
 (Recommended if all NT heights are very close to each other)
 * Option 4: Leaves biggest layer unchanged.
 Combination of option 2 and 3.
 First repeats the smaller layers along the z-axis to get as close as possible to the biggest height, then scales up or down to match the remaining difference.
 (Recommended, although it might scale too much in certain cases, losing physical plausibility)
 * Option 5: Only works with two layers for now.
 Looks for a combination of numbers that, when repeating each layer by its corresponding number, makes both layers get close enough for scaling to be practical.
-(Recommended in most cases, preserves periodicity while staying close to the original stucture.
+(Recommended in most cases, preserves periodicity while staying close to the original structure.
 Might not find a supercell, which makes it default to option 4)